Transport Properties of Active Particles Moving on Adjustable Networks: Results

 At sufficiently large persistence time, particles organize themselves into larger clusters, and mechanism (i) becomes dominant.
-Figure~\ref{fig:Mechanisms}c shows the fraction of blocked particles as a function of persistence time for $\tau_h=1$ and $\tau_h=40$.
+Figure~\ref{fig:Mechanisms}c shows the fraction of blocked particles as a function of persistence time for $\tau_h=1$ and $\tau_h=40$, with respect to the total number of particles.
 For $\tau_h=1$ there is only one mechanism, whereas for $\tau_h=40$ we show the fraction of blocked particles for each mechanism as well as the total fraction.
 The dashed lines corresponds to lines $A$ and $B$ in Fig.~\ref{fig:Mechanisms}a-b.
 Notice that for large $\tau_p$, almost all blocked particles are due to excluded volume interactions.
 This explains how the effective diffusion coefficient becomes independent of healing time at large persistence time.

 The main results of this section are summarized in the three-dimensional plot shown in Fig.~\ref{fig:3DPlot}, in terms of optimal persistence time, packing fraction and healing time.
 For points below and above the surface, the effective diffusion coefficient increases and decreases with persistence time, respectively.
 Although the optimal persistence time decreases with packing fraction, it increases with healing time, due to the different blocking mechanisms associated with excluded volume and closed tracks.
 The surface is colored according to the value of the effective diffusion constant at the optimum for each packing fraction and healing time.